MarianoOG/Task-Analytics/README.md

 ### Virtual Environment

-1. Create an app in your todoist account: https://developer.todoist.com/appconsole.html
+1. Create an app in your todoist [App Management](https://developer.todoist.com/appconsole.html) page.

 2. Clone the repository
 ```